BlitzIR/BreadboardVendingMachine/README.md

 Mistablik.
 (2018, January 2).
 The Soda Locker - Vending Machine.
 Instructables. https://www.instructables.com/The-Soda-Locker-Vending-Machine/

 Sheldon, R. (2023, January 18).
 What is an Ohm and what does it measure? – TechTarget definition.
 WhatIs. https://www.techtarget.com/whatis/definition/ohm

+# Notes
+Special thanks to the groups I worked with on this project!

+Group A: Doc and Noah

+Group B: Moises, Marc, Luis, and Tomas

+Special Thanks to Brock's group and Tyler's group for reference models.